 Whether the ongoing annual fee on the Blue Cash Preferred card is worth it depends mostly on how much of the grocery cash back benefit you use each year.

-The two cards have similar introductory bonus offers, but like with the rewards rate, the cash back you can get with the Blue Cash Preferred card’s is higher.
+The two cards have similar introductory bonus offers, but like with the rewards rate, the cash back you can get with the Blue Cash Preferred card’s intro rate is higher.
 The current offers for the two cards are as follows:

 Best for cardholders who spend more than $3,200/year on groceries: Blue Cash Preferred